Text by CLOT Magazine

 Cahill’s new media work examines power, selfhood, and embodied consciousness through drawing and shared immersive space.
 She is the Founder and Artistic Director of 4th Wall, a free Augmented Reality (AR) art platform exploring resistance and inclusive creative expression.

-The artwork, originally commissioned by SXSW, illustrates the calamitous forces of dislocation and climate change by animating an abstracted tree as it twists, breaks apart, and coalesces.
-Formally the drawing transitions from organic bark-like marks, to inorganic, metaphorically urban, glass and mirror fragments.
+Originally commissioned by SXSW, the artwork illustrates the calamitous forces of dislocation and climate change by animating an abstracted tree as it twists, breaks apart, and coalesces.
+Formally the drawing transitions from organic bark-like marks to inorganic, metaphorically urban, glass and mirror fragments.

 Using original digital mark-making to render organic forms underscores the artist’s intention to highlight unnatural developments of all kinds.
 Accessed via smartphones and tablets, the monumental drawing remains invisible to the naked eye and leaves no physical trace.

 Legacy emerged from Baker Cahill’s intention to realize the synthesis of ideas, technology, and art to transform awareness about the urgent and interrelated effects of inequality and human-centred decision-making.
 The drawing attempts to push new media in uncharted directions and prompt discoveries related to the (re)evolution of nature and the accelerated consequences of human intervention and impact.